damienluzzo33/MyDay-Scheduler/README.md

 ## Features

-+ Let users add/update notes/todos/check-points to each hour of the current day
++ Allows users add/update notes/todos/check-points to each hour of the current day
-+ Let users save their added/edited content to local storage
++ When saved, users will have their added/edited content stored in local storage
-+ When the time passes, hour by hour, the current hour will be updated
++ When the time passes, hour by hour, the current hour will be updated in real time
-+ Hours passed will be highlighted in gray
++ Hours that have passed will be highlighted in gray
-+ The current hour will be highlighted in red
++ The current hour will be highlighted in orange
-+ Hours ahead will be highlighted in green
++ The hours still ahead will be highlighted in blue
++ Once the day changes, the scheduler will reset so that the user can plan for the new day ahead

+## Future Features

 + Once hours have passed, you will not be able to update the text inside
-+ Once the day changes, the scheduler will reset so that the user can plan for the new day ahead

 ## Screenshot and Link To Project

 ## Other